 My mom started a family tradition around the Thanksgiving table.
 Holding hands, each person takes a turn to name what they’re grateful for.
 Both light-hearted and poignant, through laughter and tears, our abundance becomes brilliantly clear with each link in the chain.

 Today, I count my blessings out loud.
-Holding hands with all the world, I take my turn.
+I hold hands with all the world and take my turn.

 I’m thankful for the aroma of coffee that greets me, just roused from sleep.
 For the radiance of the full moon in a dark sky at 5:00 am, the world utterly still and hushed.
 For the clean bite of cold air drawn into my lungs and the vapor as I breathe out.